mathalapavankalyan/mathalapavankalyan/README.md

 ---

 <p align="center" style="color:#DAA520;">
-  If my work resonates with you, consider starring my repositories.
+  If my work aligns with what you’re looking for, feel free to explore and star my repositories.
 </p>